whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

     Chapter 5, Determining Hardware Configuration Requirements and Formatting Options* for more information.

--   Red Hat Enterprise Linux or CentOS Linux version 7.3 must be installed.
-All Lustre servers should be running the same OS and version.
+-   Red Hat Enterprise Linux or CentOS Linux version 7.3 or 7.4 must be installed.
+All Lustre* servers should be running the same OS and version.
 CentOS must have access to the base repositories and update repositories.
 Red Hat must have the following channels registered and enabled: